What Does It Mean To Be “Whole”?

 Our minds or egos do a great job at helping us feel fragmented.
 From the time we were little ones, our minds have been helping us chip away parts of our true selves.
 Let me explain better.

 So, let’s say when I was four, I experienced the trauma of my parents’ divorce.
-At four years old, I had no idea how to process the pain I felt due to that trauma.
+At four years old, my psyche and nervous system had no idea how to process the pain I felt due to that trauma.
 So, my mind/ego got busy doing something that it thought would protect me. (think coping mechanism)

 It took the pain I was experiencing and stuffed it deep into my psyche.
 Out of sight, out of mind, right??